lbundalian/quail/README.md

 # Quail

-**Quail** is a lightweight framework for running data quality checks and tasks, inspired by workflow engines like Snakemake but tailored for data pipelines.
+**Quail** is a lightweight framework for running data quality checks and tasks, inspired by workflow engines like Snakemake but tailored for modern data pipelines.

 ---